KartikChugh/Otto/README.md

 <img src="logo.png" width="90%">

 ## Build machine learning pipelines through natural language conversation
 Otto is an intelligent chat application, designed to help aspiring machine learning engineers _go from idea to implementation with zero domain knowledge_.
 Our website features easy model selection, insightful visualizations, and an intuitive natural language experience guiding you every step of the way.
-A collection of four Wit backend apps service Otto's conversational abilities and machine learning tools throughout.
+A collection of four Wit backend apps service Otto's conversational abilities and machine learning tools.

 ***